Build a receiver

 }

-Now you need to update the Start() methods so the receiver can properly initialize its own processing context and have the cancellation function kept in the cancel field and also initialize its host field value.
-You will also update the Stop() method in order to finalize the context by calling the cancel function.
+Now you need to update the Start() method so the receiver can properly initialize its own processing context, keep the cancellation function in the cancel field, and initialize its host field value.
+You will also update the Stop() method to finalize the context by calling the cancel function.

 Here is what the trace-receiver.go file looks like after making the changes: